 - Tomato sauce.
 Adds sweetness and acidity to this savory dish.

-- Complete seasoning, ground cumin, bay leaves, salt, pepper.
+- Complete seasoning, bay leaves, salt, and pepper.
 Spices!

 - Carrots and Russet potatoes.
 The veggies for the stew.